 Levels 2 – 4

 Oh yes children.
 It’s one of those.
 Grandpa Prince has been hitting the government heroin again.
 Unlike my posts about OSR shit or Warhammer or even AD&D my d20 reviews barely get any views, and why should they?
 D20 is dead holmes!
-Pathfinder wears its skin and 5e carries on its legacy.
+Pathfinder wears its skin and 5e took off with its wallet!
 I give zero shits.
 This one is for me.

 We’ve all been down this road before.
 Avalanche.
 D20 system.
 Historical fantasy.
 By the same guy who did the excellent but fatally flawed The Last Days of Constantinople.
 As should be a surprise to absolutely NO ONE, I love it, but this time I can disguise that love in the form of a semi-objective review because Greenland Saga is overall a much better work then the Epic but uneven LDoC.

 It all begins with another great premise.
-See Greenland once had a colony of Norse along the southern coast, but they disappeared and no one really knows why.
+See Greenland once had a colony of Norse along the southern coast but these disappeared and no one really knows why.
 In this adventure we discover the reason (and murder some pagan scum in the process!).

 But hey!
 Instead of an event based railroad you are given THE OPTION and I repeat THE OPTION of using random encounters like a polar bear or a murdering eskimaux warband to shake things up or serve as a red herring for the real threat.
 What is the real threat you ask?
 Now here is where it gets complex my lovelies.